 What if I’m late revalidating?

-If you do not complete your revalidation by the due date, APHA will expire your AHP status.
+If you do not complete your revalidation by the due date, your AHP status will be expired.
 If you still wish to revalidate, you must then do the following:

-- Contact APHA again once you have finished the revalidation process and completed the final declarations.
+- Contact APHA or DAERA again once you have finished the revalidation process and completed the final declarations.
 They will then change your status from 'suspended' to 'authorised'.

 If your revalidation is not completed within 6 months of the missed deadline, your status will be expired and you will be required to complete the full course if you wish to regain your AHP authorisation.